srctaha/client-said-yes/content/posts/rethinking-card-and-krueger.md

     Returns
     -------
     tuple[pd.DataFrame, pd.DataFrame, list[str]]
-        - design: unit-indexed DataFrame with predictor columns
+        - design: table of predictors for each unit (used to fit weights)
-        - Y_wide: unit x year wide matrix of the outcome 'employment'
+        - Y_wide: table of employment by unit-year (used to build trajectories)
-        - predictor_cols: list of predictor column names in `design`
+        - predictor_cols: list of predictor column names
     """
     # Wide outcomes: one column per year
     Y_wide = df.pivot(index="unit", columns="year", values="employment")